What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 How is the pressure altitude graph calculated?
 Is it accurate to my altitude above sea level?

 The pressure altitude graph works like any altimeter.
 It uses the barometric pressure sensor to get an altitude reading.
 The barometric pressure in Earth's atmosphere changes fairly predictably, even in very small increments.
-The pressure altitude graph can give accurate measurements to within approximately 0.33 meters.
-Yes, the pressure altitude graph can give a measurement of your absolute altitude above sea level. but the context is important.
+The pressure altitude graph can give accurate measurements to within approximately 10 cm.
+Yes, the pressure altitude graph can give a measurement of your absolute altitude above sea level.
 To get a measurement of absolute altitude, connect the PocketLab and switch the Pressure Altitude graph.
 It will default to measuring absolute altitude.
 If you zero the altitude graph, to switch back to absolute altitude, you'll need to disconnect the PocketLab and reconnect/refresh the app.
 That will switch the graph back to its default status to measure absolute altitude.
 When measuring absolute altitude, however, the context is important.
 The altitude graph is calibrated to give an accurate measurement of absolute altitude outside in normal weather conditions.
 If you are indoors and have the AC on, or you are outdoors in the middle of a not-typical weather pattern, there are a lot of interesting barometric pressure data to collect, but you won't get an accurate absolute altitude reading.
 No matter the context, you can always collect data on changes in altitude.
-There is a "zero" button that can zero out the current altitude reading to make reading overall changes in altitude easier to measure.
+There is a "zero" button that can zero out the current altitude reading to make reading relative changes in altitude easier to measure.